itsdanimal/fdf/README.md

 Graphics Wireframe Project

 This project creates a visual wireframe utilizing the minilibx library using an input file containing an array of characters denoting vertical height.
-The program converts a given input file into a 2 dimensional array of integers and then applies certain triginometry to visualize a 3-D version of our file.
+The program converts a given input file into a 2 dimensional array of integers and then applies certain maths to visualize a 3-D version of our file.

 Usage: compile in the command line using 'make'
 Upon successful compilation an executable 'fdf' will be created.